 The project enables students to become the ambassadors and social campaigners for a local charitable organisation.
 At the School Final, the winning Form Group wins a fantastic £1,000 for their charity.

 During the first stage of the programme the students work as a form group to select the local cause that wish to become the ambassadors for.

-First Give then provide a public speaking workshop for each of the groups who are presenting at the final so that they can fully prepare to try and win the overall competition.
+First Give then provides a public speaking workshop for each of the groups who are presenting at the final so that they can fully prepare to try and win the overall competition.

 Lastly, we have the School Final.
-This event is held in the evening in the main school hall.
-All members of Year 9 and their families are welcome to attend, along with each of the seven charities represented on the evening.
-The judging panel have the very tough decision of deciding which team has shown the most social action and presented the strongest argument to win £1,000 for their charity.
+This event is held during the school day in the main school hall.
+All members of Year 9 attend, along with the charity representatives.
+The judging panel has the very tough decision of deciding which team has shown the most social action and presented the strongest argument to win £1,000 for their charity.

-For more information about the First Give project at St Albans Girls' School please contact Miss E McHugh, Assistant Head Teacher.
+For more information about the First Give project at St Albans Girls' School please contact Mrs Jarvis, Assistant Head Teacher.